-- alleged or suspected abuse or neglect of residents; - accidents, including accidents resulting in death; - unusual deaths or deaths from violence; - unusual occurrences; and, - exploitation of residents or any misappropriation of resident property,
+- a.
+Alleged or suspected abuse or neglect of residents; - b.
+Accidents, including accidents resulting in death; - c.
+Unusual deaths or deaths from violence; - d.
+Unusual occurrences; and - e.
+Exploitation of residents or any misappropriation of resident property, are prohibited, reported, investigated and documented as required by these rules.